 a.
 Affidavits or testimony from other attorneys:

 “Evidence of rates may be adduced through direct evidence of charges by lawyers under similar circumstances or by opinion evidence.
-The weight to be given to opinion evidence of course will be affected by the detail contained in the testimony on matters such as similarity of skill, reputation, experience, similarity of case and client, and breadth of the sample of which the expert has knowledge.”
+The weight to be given to opinion evidence, of course, will be affected by the detail contained in the testimony on matters such as similarity of skill, reputation, experience, the similarity of case and client, and breadth of the sample of which the expert has knowledge.”
 Norman, 836 F.2d at 1299.
 But, “generalized and conclusory ‘information and belief’ affidavits from friendly attorneys presenting a wide range of hourly rates will not suffice.
 National Ass’n of Concerned Veterans v.
 Secretary of Defense, 675 F.2d 1319, 1325 (D.C.
 Cir.
 1982).
-The affidavits should state what type of litigation the rates refer to, whether that is a current rate or past rate, whether it is an average or for a specific attorney.
+The affidavits should state what type of litigation the rates refer to, whether that is a current rate or past rate, whether it is an average for a specific attorney.
 “The best evidence would be the hourly rate customarily charged by the affiant himself or by his law firm. . . or based on the affiant’s personal knowledge about specific rates charged by other lawyers or rates for similar litigation.”
 Id at 1325-1326.

 When submitting an affidavit in a federal case, the easiest way to do an affidavit is to use the form set out in 28 U.S.C.
 1746.